City-of-Helsinki/haitaton-backend/services/hanke-service/README.md

 ```

 In addition, an environment file is needed to set the build root.
 You can
- either set it in your own environment beforehand or just use the syntaks
+either set it in your own environment beforehand or just use the syntax
 with env file stated as in the steps below.

 If you need to change the build context, you can do so in .env.local file.

-### How tu run docker-compose
+### How to run docker-compose

 - Install [docker-compose](https://docs.docker.com/compose/install/)  according
  to your operating system instructions.